Identify the best place to stay in Barcelona for your next trip

 Poblenou / Diagonal Mar.
 Although some of the top 10 hotels in Barcelona are located here… That’s really far from any site (at least for the Barcelona scale… maybe for L.A. people it feels so centric!).
 I see it more of a business hotel destination: if you stay there be ready to take taxis all the time (or spend a lot of time in the subway).
 There aren’t even fun restaurants: the only two remarkable points are a huge shopping mall and the award-winning contemporary architecture of the area.

 Zona Alta & Pedralbes (end of Diagonal Avenue).
 A high end choice if you are looking for big hotels from well-known international chains: you’ll be in the close to the best neighborhood in Barcelona, but take into account that you’ll be far from the city center and you’ll need to take cabs or a long subway ride every time you want to go sightseeing.
 In the other hand, the area is quiet, safe and local, and you’ll be near two top shopping areas where the local high society goes: Corte Inglés (Maria Cristina) and L’Illa.

-But wait!
+AND BONUS!
 Where you maybe thinking Sagrada Familia would be the best place to stay in Barcelona?
-Share this post to discover why it might not be so.
+It might not be so.

 I hope to have helped you choosing what area to stay in Barcelona!